containerum/user-manager/README.md

-# User service for Containerum Platform
+# user-manager
+User manager is a service for managing users, groups, credentials, user and domain blacklists for [Containerum](https://github.com/containerum/containerum).

+## Prerequisites
+* MongoDB

 ## Installation
 ### Using Helm

 ```